 Like in Rome, you will find numerous places to stay in Florence, depending on your budget.

-Luxury: Firenze Rentals Corso 12
+- Luxury: Firenze Rentals Corso 12

-Mid-range: Palazzo Riblet
+- Mid-range: Palazzo Riblet

-Budget: Plus Florence
+- Budget: Plus Florence

 Day 5: Milan

 Milan is the busy business and fashion capital of Italy.
-However, if you dive deep, you can explore a vibrant culture, an excellent art and architecture scene, millennial historical elements, fabulous shopping destinations, and delicious cuisine.
+However, if you dive deep, you can explore a vibrant culture, excellent art and architecture scene, millennial historical elements, fabulous shopping destinations, and delicious cuisine.
 It is hard to cover the best of what Milan offers in just one day.
 However, we have you covered amidst the top highlights of this bustling city.

 Day 5 Attractions: Piazza del Duomo and Duomo Terraces, Galleria Vittorio Emanuele II, La Scala Opera, Brera and Braidense National Library, and finally, Sforzesco Castle and Sempione Park